To deposit data with Dataverse, please follow the instructions listed in this guide:

 Canadian researchers also have two national research data repositories they can use to deposit their data:

-Scholars Portal Dataverse is supported by Canadian university libraries and for researchers to publish data from all disciplines.
+Borealis, the Canadian Dataverse Repository, is a bilingual, multidisciplinary, secure, Canadian research data repository, supported by academic libraries and research institutions across Canada.
+Borealis supports open discovery, management, sharing, and preservation of Canadian research data.
 Users can create robust metadata, track changes across versions of their datasets, mint Digital Object Identifiers (DOIs), and make data open or restricted.

 The Federated Research Data Repository (FRDR) is a platform for sharing open and large data sets as well as a national data discovery engine.